Home/Blog/Lifestyle/Food & Nutrition/Health Benefits of Sunflower Seeds: Nutrition, Diet & Precautions

 Are sunflower seeds good for your skin?

 Yes, sunflower seeds are excellent for skin health.
-They are rich in vitamin E, which acts as an antioxidant to protect the skin from damage and promote a healthy, glowing complexion.
+They are one of the best food sources of Vitamin E, which acts as a powerful antioxidant to protect the skin from damage and promote a healthy, glowing complexion [1].

 References